Contagious bovine pleuropneumonia

 Because it is highly contagious with a mortality rate of up to 50%, it causes significant economic losses.
 CBPP is a prominent cattle disease in Africa.

 CBPP is a disease listed by the OIE in the Terrestrial Animal Health Code.
-Member countries are obligated to report occurrences of the disease according to the standards in the OIE Terrestrial Animal Health Code.
+Members are obligated to report occurrences of the disease according to the standards in the OIE Terrestrial Animal Health Code.

-CBPP is one of the diseases for which the OIE has .
+CBPP is one of the diseases for which the OIE has established an official procedure for recognition of status.
 The OIE Terrestrial Animal Health Code specifies the steps a country must follow in order to be officially recognized by the OIE as free of CBPP.

 Transmission and spread

 Transmission of the disease occurs through direct contact between an infected and a susceptible animal which becomes infected by inhaling droplets disseminated by coughing.
 Since some animals can carry the disease without showing signs of illness, controlling the spread is more difficult.

 There is no evidence of transmission through fomites (inanimate objects such as clothing, implements or vehicles) as the organism does not persist in the environment.

 Humans are not known to be susceptible to CBPP, so there is no public health risk.